 Under the Town and Country Planning Act 1990, there are, essentially, 3 types of appeal against decisions made by local planning authorities.
-Planning Portal - Search Planning Appeals since 2004 has a range of information.
+GOV.UK - Appeal or search for a planning decision or notice has a range of information.

-Appeals are made to the Planning Inspectorate and can be made on line or in paper form.
+Appeals are made to the GOV.UK - Appeal or search for a planning decision or notice and can be made on line or in paper form.

 Under S78 of the T&CP Act 1990 these can be made in the following circumstances: